Ashok Kumar Mago: Biography

 Ashok Kumar Mago was born in India where he did his early schooling and migrated to the US, landing at Dallas Fort Worth, in 1974.
 Later, he obtained a master's degree in Business Administration (MBA) from the University of Texas at Dallas and started Mago and Associates, a private Management Consulting firm, in 1991.

-Ashok has been recognized for his philanthropy, tireless efforts to foster trade between Texas and India, and his unrivaled ability to create U.S. congressional momentum in support of India.
-Ashok is part of a robust network of business, civic and political leaders that champion causes dear to USA and India.
+Ashok has been recognized for his philanthropy, his efforts to foster trade between Texas and India, and his ability to create U.S. congressional momentum in support of India.
+Ashok is part of a network of business, civic, and political leaders that champion causes important to the USA and India.

-Ashok Mago's numerous leadership positions have allowed him the opportunity to become a pillar of his community, state, and nation.
-Through decades of involvement with the civic, business, and political organizations in the United States, he has educated leaders about India's vast global potential and the immense possibilities that a stronger relationship between the oldest and largest democracies in the world would generate.
-As such, he has made unmatched contributions to grow India-U.S. business relations.
+Ashok Mago's numerous leadership positions have contributed to the growth of India-U.S. business relations.
+Through decades of involvement with the civic, business, and political organisations in the United States, he has educated leaders about India's global potential and the possibilities that a stronger relationship between the two nations could generate.

-Ashok Mago is a quintessential community leader who strengthens communities and improves the quality of life in communities.